-FCC Chairman will address the future of net neutrality on Wednesday
+FCC chairman will address the future of net neutrality on Wednesday

 Creepy facial projections, 3D hair capture, digital creepers and more from Eurographics 2017